Saint Paul, Minnesota: Government and politics

 Saint Paul has a variant of the strong mayor–council form of government.
 The mayor is the chief executive and chief administrative officer of the city and the seven-member city council is its legislative body.
 The mayor is elected by the entire city, while members of the city council are elected from seven different geographic wards of approximately equal population.
 The first female councilor, Elizabeth DeCourcy, was elected in 1956.
 Municipal elections in Saint Paul use ranked choice voting.
 Both the mayor and council members serve four-year terms.

-The current mayor is Melvin Carter (DFL), Saint Paul's first African-American mayor.
+The current mayor is Kaohly Her (DFL), the first woman, as well as the first Asian American, to serve as mayor of Saint Paul.
 Aside from Norm Coleman, who became a Republican during his second term, Saint Paul has not elected a Republican mayor since 1952.
 As of 2024, following the 2023 elections, all seven city councilors are women, making Saint Paul potentially the largest city in American history with an all-female legislative body.